-Step 4: Transform Strips Into A Triangle
+Step 4: Transform Strips into a Triangle

-When learning how to make a bamboo fly rod, you will need to use a surface planer to shape your bamboo cane strips into equilateral triangles.
+When learning how to make bamboo fly rods, you will need to use a surface planer to shape your bamboo cane strips into equilateral triangles.
 Once the strips have been formed into equilateral triangles, you will need to temporarily bind them together with string and put them into an oven for heat-treating (heat removes moisture).
 When the bamboo cools, just remove the string.

-Step 5: Tapering The Strips
+Step 5: Tapering the Strips

-Your next step is to taper the bamboo strips, and then glue them together to form your rod blank.
+Your next step is to taper the bamboo strips, and then glue them together to form the bamboo fly rod blank.
 The strips can be tapered by hand or using machine methods.
 Most anglers who make their own bamboo fly fishing rods use a hand-held block plane in addition to a planing form -- this will allow you to remove any excess cane from the bamboo strips and shape your tapers.
 The depth of the groove in the planing form should be set to the proper dimensions and the equilateral triangle form of your bamboo strip is placed within the groove.
 From there, use the hand plane to shave any excess bamboo above the surface of the form.
 The size of the strip should be a mirror image of the depth that has been set in the form.
 This process should be repeated with each individual strip.

 Step 6: Gluing Your Blank

 Now that the strips for each of your rod sections have been tapered, they are ready to be glued together using an epoxy.
 During this step, apply glue to the strips using a toothbrush.
 From there, roll each section into a hexagon shape and use the rod gluing binder to rotate the sections under pressure and apply the binding cord along the rod blank.
 Each section should be passed through the binder twice, so that two opposing spiral wraps are applied.
 Next, each section should be rolled on a flat surface to get rid of any bends or kinks.
 Then, leave your rod blank to dry.
-After the glue has cured, the string removed, and any excess glue is sanded or scraped off of the blank.
+After the glue has cured, the string removed, and any excess glue is sanded or scraped off the blank.
 The sections are again straightened using the heat gun and cut to the appropriate length.

-Step 7: Mounting The Ferrules
+Step 7: Mounting the Ferrules

 Once your fly rod blank is sanded or filed to the right diameter, it is time to seat and mount the ferrules.
 The ferrules will hold the sections of your bamboo fly rod together.
 Add epoxy to the inside of the ferrule as well as to the seating area on your blank, position the male and female ferrules onto the seating area, and then allow a week or two for the rod to cure.

-Step 8: Wrapping The Guides
+Step 8: Wrapping the Guides